 | Low Season | January–March | Fewer travelers | −30% to −40% | From $200/night (IDR 3.14M) to around $150/night (IDR 2.35) |

-If you’re planning to stay in Bali for a while, you might want to consider a long term rental.
-Renting a villa for several months or even a year can be much more affordable than paying the nightly rate.
+If you plan to stay in Bali longer, consider renting a villa by the month or year.
+From our experience, renting for several months or a year is often much cheaper than paying the nightly rate.

-Additional Costs to Consider Before Booking a Villa
+Additional Costs to Consider Before Booking a Bali Villa

 - Service Fee ($10-$50 per day): Many villas charge daily service fees for cleaning and maintenance.